carlonicora/RAW/jinx.md

 75|Exceptional, only those who master the ability can do it 100+|Inhuman, the few that make it are the top of the top

-The threshold is set by the game master, and indicates the level of success the action should reach in order to be successful.
+The threshold is set by the game master and indicates the level of success the action should reach in order to be successful.

 ### Combat

 Similarly to every action, the result of an attack depends if the attack is challenged (*punching VS dodging*) or unchallenged (*shooting another character*).

 In Jinx, fighting is dangerous.
 The game itself is designed to make combat a serious action with dire consequences.
-By no means we want to avoid combat situations, on the contrary we believe they balance a well though-through campaign.
+By no means we want to avoid combat situations, on the contrary, we believe they balance a well thought-through campaign.
 Yet, Jinx is a role-playing game which focuses on storytelling and abilities.
 Combat is no more important than any other skill.

 #### Challenged Attacks